BYLAWS OF MIDLAND WATER ASSOCIATION, INC.

 DIRECTORS AND OFFICERS

 - The board of directors of this corporation shall consist of a minimum of two and up to five members, all of whom shall be members of the corporation.
 The directors named in the articles of incorporation shall serve until the first annual meeting of the members and until their successors are elected and have qualified.
 At the first annual meeting of the members, the directors shall be elected as follows: Two directors for three years, two directors for two years, and one director for one year.
-Thereafter, all directors shall be elected for a three year term.
-Each director shall hold office for the term for which he is elected and until his successor shall have been elected and qualified.
+Thereafter, all directors shall be elected for a three-year term.
+Each director shall hold office for the term for which they are elected and until their successor shall have been elected and qualified.

-- The board of directors shall meet within ten (10) days after the annual election of directors and shall elect a president and vice-president from among themselves and appoint a secretary-treasurer who need not be a member of the board of directors, each of whom shall hold office until the next annual meeting and until the election and qualification of his successor unless sooner removed by death, resignation or for cause.
+- The board of directors shall meet within ten (10) days after the annual election of directors and shall elect a president and vice-president from among themselves and appoint a secretary-treasurer who need not be a member of the board of directors, each of whom shall hold office until the next annual meeting and until the election and qualification of their successor unless sooner removed by death, resignation or for cause.
+For the purposes of these bylaws, officers are members of the board of directors who have been elected by the board to serve in specific executive roles.

 - If the office of any director becomes vacant by reason of death, resignation, retirement, disqualification or otherwise, except by removal from office, a majority of the remaining directors shall, by a majority vote, choose a successor who shall hold office until the next regular meeting of the members of the corporation, at which time the members shall elect a director for the unexpired term or terms.